SoftInstigate/restheart/security/README.md

 # Main features

-- Identity and Access Management at HTTP protocol level
+- Identity and Access Management at HTTP protocol level.
-- Placement within the container AND on the network layer
+- Placement within the container, on the network layer and embeddable in java applications.
+- Plugins based.
+All modules can be customized and plugged in via conf file.
-- Basic and Token Authentication
+- Basic and Token Authentication.
-- Roles based Authorization
+- Roles based Authorization.
-- Extensible and Configurable
+- Extensible and Configurable.
-- Solid multi-threaded, no blocking architecture
+- Solid multi-threaded, no blocking architecture.
-- High performance
+- High performance.
-- Small memory footprint
+- Small memory footprint.
-- Straightforward configuration
+- Straightforward configuration.

 # Use cases